A note on higher almost ring theory: Introduction

 \subsection{Acknowledgements}

-We thank the anonymous referee of \cite{92}, Lars Hesselholt, and Dustin Clausen for making us aware of the connection between almost ring theory and the additivity theorem in algebraic K-theory.
+We thank the anonymous referee of \cite{92}, Lars Hesselholt, and Akhil Mathew for making us aware of the connection between almost ring theory and the localisation theorem in algebraic $K$-theory.
 The clarification of this connection led to the present note, which originally appeared as part of the appendix of \cite{92}, but eventually outgrew it.
-We further thank Maxime Ramzi and Manuel Hoff for several helpful discussions.
+We further thank Dustin Clausen, Manuel Hoff, Maxime Ramzi and Christoph Winges for several helpful discussions.

 The authors were supported by the German Research Foundation (DFG) during the writing of this note, FH through the collaborative research centre “Integral structures in Geometry and Representation theory” (grant no. TRR 358–491392403) at the University of Bielefeld, and PS by a Leibniz Prize, and through the Hausdorff Centre of Mathematics (grant no. EXC-2047/1 – 390685813) at the MPIM Bonn.